anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 the use of its own JSON values together with the use of JSON values from other extensions or RDAP specifications.
-As with the [@icann-profile] and [@nro-profile] extensions, the extension may simply signal policy applied to previously-defined RDAP structures.
+As with the [@icann-profile] and [@nro-profile] extensions, the extension may simply signal policy applied to previously-defined RDAP structures (see (#profiles)).

 # Existing Extension Registrations {#existing_extension_registrations}